South Vietnam Air Force: 1975

-As the PAVN moved more air defense forces into South Vietnam, the RVNAF had a decreasing capability to strike PAVN forces and their supply lines.
+As the PAVN moved more air defense forces into South Vietnam, the VNAF had a decreasing capability to strike PAVN forces and their supply lines.
 By March 1975 the PAVN had SA-2 coverage of I Corps as far south as Quang Tri.
 Khe Sanh was by now a major supply and staging area protected by SA-2s.
 All of the border area around Kontum, Pleiku and the Parrot's Beak in III Corps was protected by radar-directed AAA and SA-7 missiles.
-The RVNAF lost 28 aircraft to SAMs between 28 January 1973 and 31 December 1974.
-As a result of these defenses, a policy was in effect limiting RVNAF flights above Huế and west of Route 1, the area most heavily defended by the PAVN.
-The RVNAF was not equipped with ECM equipment and therefore could not function in those areas.
+The VNAF lost 28 aircraft to SAMs between 28 January 1973 and 31 December 1974.
+As a result of these defenses, a policy was in effect limiting VNAF flights above Huế and west of Route 1, the area most heavily defended by the PAVN.
+The VNAF was not equipped with ECM equipment and therefore could not function in those areas.
 The PAVN had a secure sanctuary to stage, prepare and launch forces in all four Corps.
-Even if the RVNAF had ECM it is questionable whether it could have sustained operations in these high threat areas with such low-performing aircraft.
-The aircraft operated by the RVNAF were predicated on the assumption that a relatively permissive air environment would prevail and that these low-performing aircraft would be able to function in such an environment.
+Even if the VNAF had ECM it is questionable whether it could have sustained operations in these high threat areas with such low-performing aircraft.
+The aircraft operated by the VNAF were predicated on the assumption that a relatively permissive air environment would prevail and that these low-performing aircraft would be able to function in such an environment.
 It was assumed that the USAF would be reintroduced if the North Vietnamese escalated the fighting.
-In effect the RVNAF did not have air superiority and as a result was unable to bring the PAVN concentrations under sustained attack prior to their final offensive.
+In effect the VNAF did not have air superiority and as a result was unable to bring the PAVN concentrations under sustained attack prior to their final offensive.

 On 9/10 March a PAVN bombardment of Pleiku AB destroyed an O-1, a CH-47 and ten UH-1s.
-During the four-day Battle of Ban Me Thuot the RVNAF flew over 200 sorties, destroying five PAVN tanks, no aircraft were lost in the air, but three A-37s at Pleiku were destroyed by 122 mm rockets on 11 March when the PAVN rocketed the base.
+During the four-day Battle of Ban Me Thuot the VNAF flew over 200 sorties, destroying five PAVN tanks, no aircraft were lost in the air, but three A-37s at Pleiku were destroyed by 122 mm rockets on 11 March when the PAVN rocketed the base.
 The commander of the 6th Air Division at Pleiku, was given 48 hours to evacuate the base, 64 aircraft were abandoned with little effort to destroy them.

-On 27 March with the PAVN having surrounded Da Nang the RVNAF 1st Air Division commander was ordered to evacuate all flyable aircraft from Da Nang AB, 130 aircraft would be evacuated while some 180, including 33 A-37s, were abandoned.
+On 27 March with the PAVN having surrounded Da Nang the VNAF 1st Air Division commander was ordered to evacuate all flyable aircraft from Da Nang AB, 130 aircraft would be evacuated while some 180, including 33 A-37s, were abandoned.